MotherTongues/mothertongues-blog/_posts/2021-10-25-g2p-applications.md

 Then, we convert the ReadAlong in question from its original orthographic form all the way to English IPA (well, actually to 'Arpabet' which is an ASCII-compliant phonetic transcription standard that the alignment model understands).

-Then, after we "do the alignment" (ie figure out which parts of the audio correspond to which part of the text), ReadAlongs puts it all back together again and ta-da!
+Then, after we "do the alignment" (ie figure out which parts of the audio correspond to which parts of the text), ReadAlongs puts it all back together again and ta-da!
 There is your aligned audio and text!
 Keep reading to see how to generate an X-to-English IPA mapping for your language.

 #### Generate your mapping between your language's IPA and English IPA